m-rbt01/calculator/solution-plan.md

     ENDELSE
 ENDFUNCTION

+FUNCTION check is decimal TAKES operand name
+    RETURN result of IF given operand INCLUDES decimal ENDFUNCTION

 FUNCTION set operands TAKES digit text
-    DECLARE newOutput
     IF result IS NOT empty THEN
         CALL clear function
     ENDIF
-    IF operator symbol is empty THEN
-        SET first operand to its current content plus text IF NOT +- OR call negate operand function SET newOutput to first operand
-    ENDIF
-    ELSE
-        SET second operand to its current content plus text IF NOT +- OR call negate operand function SET newOutput to first operand, operator symbol, and second operand ENDELSE
+    SET current operand name to first operand IF symbol is empty, OR second operand CASE digit text OF
+        NEGATE: call NEGATE
+        DECIMAL: IF call CHECK IS DECIMAL is true THEN return
+        OTHERS: current operand is set to itself plus digit text ENDCASE
-    CALL display and PASS output container, and newOutput string ENDFUNCTION
+    SET newOutput to first operand IF current operand is first, OR include operator symbol and second operand CALL display and PASS output container, and new output ENDFUNCTION

 FUNCTION set operator TAKES text
-    SET decimal button disabled to false
     SET operator symbol to text
     CALL display and PASS output container and first operand plus symbol ENDFUNCTION